-Opt for some color, instead of wearing a plain jacket you could add a colorful shirt underneath or wear a coat that compliments your hair and eyes.
+Opt for some color instead of wearing a plain white or black jacket; you could add a colorful shirt underneath or wear a coat that compliments your hair and eyes.

 Schedule these for a week ahead of time allowing yourself time to get used to the change before your session.

 If you have a stylist you love, consider scheduling a wash & blow-out the morning of your session to give you that extra boost of confidence.